 Sports bettors at FanDuel‘s online sportsbooks or fantasy sites have probably gotten used to references to The Ringer podcast media network.
 Similarly, those visiting The Ringer’s site and/or listening to its podcasts have likely noticed frequent references to FanDuel.

 Expect those references to multiply going forward.
 That’s because today the companies announced the signing of a new sponsorship deal.
-The agreement makes FanDuel the exclusive sportsbook and fantasy sports partner of The Ringer through February 2022.
+The agreement makes FanDuel the exclusive sportsbook and Massachusetts fantasy sports partner of The Ringer through February 2022.

 Deal expands on previous FanDuel-Ringer relationship